CMSgov/bluebutton-site-static/_posts/2018-05-19-How-Beneficiaries-Authorize-an-App.md

     link: https://sandbox.bluebutton.cms.gov/v1/accounts/create
 ---
 # How does a beneficiary grant access to their data
-One of the frequent questions we get is: "How does a beneficiary grant access to their claims information to an application.
+One of the frequent questions we get is: *How does a beneficiary grant access to their claims information to an application?*

 Let's look at this step-by-step.